Volvo Side View Mirror Replacement Guide

 -

 Disconnect wiring.
-Once the door panel cover is pulled up, you will need to unplug the side mirror wiring.
+Once the door panel cover is pulled up, unplug the side mirror wiring.
 Once the wires are disconnected, you are almost ready to replace the Volvo side rearview mirror.

 These instructions will work for Volvo cars and SUVs manufactured after 1995, such as